The Devo data operations platform

 - Social Network data feeds

 Devo already supports events generated by several hundred commonly-used public technologies.
+Check out the list.

 How is data sent to Devo?